dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/using_statuses.md

   - projectadmin-responses-show
 ---

-Statuses are a helpful way to label and organize responses.
+Statuses are a helpful way to organize responses and keep track of their current state.
 You can configure your own statuses according to the needs of your project.
 For example, the "Apps Contest" demo project uses three statuses ("Open," "Lost," or "Won") to designate the current state of each contest entry (response).

 ## Managing statuses

-You can define the statuses for your project when you create your project initially, but you can also configure and manage statuses after the project has been created.
-Click "Edit Project" and select "Statuses" from the project checklist on the right-hand side to manage your statuses.
-It should look something like this (though the names, and colors of the statuses in your project will probably be different):
+You can define statuses for your project when you initially create it, but you can also configure and manage statuses at any time by clicking "Edit Project" and selecting "Statuses" from the project checklist on the right-hand side of the page.
+It should look something like this (though the names and colors of the statuses in your project will probably be different):

 ![statuses](../images/screenshot_statuses.png)